StevenLiekens/BuildPackage/README.md

 Successfully created package '(?<package>.+)'.
 ```

-For every regex match that is found in the output, a line is added to the FileListAbsolute.txt file to support incremental cleaning.
+For every regex match that is found in the output, a line is added to the `obj\$(MSBuildProjectName).FileListAbsolute.txt` file to support incremental cleaning.

 # Limitations